substance/interior/campaign.md

 <img src="http://interior.substance.io/images/campaign/hub.png" width="100%" />

-Anyone can create a free account in the **substance.io** server and start publishing their content online in one click straight from the editor.
-You can think of it as an Open document repository from where you will be able to manage your published content, add it to existing networks, find other people's public documents or export yours in any imaginable format ( print, Web, tablet, mobile and more).
+Anyone can create a free account in the **substance.io** server and start publishing their content online in one click straight from the composer.
+You can think of it as an open document repository from where you will be able to manage your published content, add it to existing networks, find other people's public documents or export yours in any imaginable format (print, web, tablet, mobile and more).

 # We need your help